jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 ![Hello World log output](images/hello-world-fork-log-output.png)

-After running helloWorldFork go back to the workflow console and type "show workflows all" and click Submit.
+After running helloWorldFork go back to the workflow console and type "show workflows all" and click Execute.
 That command shows the running workflow instances.
 You'll notice that the helloWorldFork workflow is still running.
 The easiest way to get rid of it is to use the "delete workflow [workflow ID]" command (you'll need the workflow's ID from the "show workflows all" command you just completed).

 You've seen how to start workflows and how to list and delete running workflows using the workflow console.
 The table below shows some other common commands and what they do.